- Learn about about theater in Germany and attend cutting-edge theatrical productions in one of Germany's most important cultural cities!

 See the Budget Sheet near the top of this page (click on "Summer") and the Fund your Experience page on the Education Abroad website.

-Upon confirmation of participation, participants will pay a $500 deposit.
+Upon confirmation of participation, participants will pay a $500 commitment deposit.
 The $500 deposit will be applied to the final program cost balance.
 If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal (including a non-refundable $150 Education Abroad Fee).
-The deposit must be paid by February 6, 2017 at 5:00 PM.
+The deposit must be paid by February 8, 2018.

 Financial Aid & Scholarships